nicogomez/nicogomez/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+### About me 🙋🏻‍♂️
+I define myself as passionate about technology.
+I like free software but I am a fan of Apple.
+Python developer since 2014, hence backend developer, but the frontend amuses me.
+Always looking for something new to learn and challenging my skills.

 ### Find me all around the web:

 - [Twitter](http://twitter.com/nikopython) :bird: